paulsinclair51/briteTest/docs/Contributor_Guide.md

 | APITest | AT | Directly describes API testing, but the term is highly generic and already widely used across tools, articles, and packages. | Higher |
 | FastTest | FT | Strong performance-oriented signal, but `fast` and `test` are both generic terms and likely to overlap with existing tooling names. | Medium-High |

-Working preference among the two-letter candidates:
+ Preference among the candidates:

 - `CompactTest (CT)` for a lower-conflict descriptive option.
 - `TraceTest (TT)` for a more distinctive technical option.
 - `CanaryTest (CT)` only if the canary theme is more important than name
+- CanaryRunner
+- CanaryAssert
+- CanaryProof
+- CanaryTestRunner (CTR)
 </details>

  <details>